Same Content, Different Rating

 - Sonic Lost World got an E10+ rating for "Mild Cartoon Violence", even though the content is no different than its predecessor, the E-rated Sonic Colors, which got an E rating for the same reason.

-- The Looney Tunes Golden Collection DVD series from volume three to its last one (volume six) contained a "Recommended for mature cartoon collectors" rating, as a lot of the cartoons they started putting on the sets contained a lot of cartoons that had content considered too racist, sexist, or outdated by today's standards (but are going to be shown uncut for two reasons: 1.
+- The Looney Tunes Golden Collection DVD series from volume three to its last one (volume six) contained a "Recommended for mature cartoon collectors" rating, as a lot of the cartoons they started putting on the sets contained a lot of cartoons that had content considered too racist, sexist, or outdated by today's standards, but are going to be shown uncut for two reasons: 1.
 The classic cartoon fans would be pissed if anything was edited for content on DVD, and 2.
-Editing out the offensive content is considered worse than showing it in the first place (at least with it shown, people can see why today's audience would want the content of the past suppressed) and are meant as more of a study of what life was like back then rather than as entertainment.
+Editing out the offensive content is considered worse than showing it in the first place (at least with it shown, people can see why today's audience would want the content of the past suppressed) and are meant as more of a look at society and entertainment back in the 1930s to the 1960s rather than entertainment.

-- Family Guy in Hungary went from an initial rating of 16+ to 12+, and being aired early in the afternoon, then right back to 16+ with a strict night-only time slot.
+- In Hungary, the series went from an initial rating of 16+ to 12+, and being aired early in the afternoon, then right back to 16+ with a strict night-only time slot.
 The abundance of uncensored swear words in the dubbing may have had something to do with it (besides the original content, of course).
-Strangely, the even more vulgar dub of King of the Hill (even though King of the Hill in its original American English version isn't all that vulgar.
-Yes, there is some offensive language — mostly Hank telling someone that he's gonna kick their ass — and a lot of dialogue and scenes that are suggestive of adult themes, but it's about as "vulgar" and "adult" as any family-friendly 1980s sitcom — which is, to say, not very, but some crap does slip by the radar) didn't get pushed back; they instead gave it an earlier afternoon air-time, with reruns being shown early in the morning, and the TV station doesn't supply any information on the rating.
+Strangely, the even more vulgar dub of King of the Hill note didn't get pushed back; they instead gave it an earlier afternoon air-time, with reruns being shown early in the morning, and the TV station doesn't supply any information on the rating.
 This might be because the channel it airs on (Viasat6) is broadcast from England, so the ratings don't have to conform to Hungarian policies — it could even be that the people in charge didn't even realize that the dub contained such crude language.
 Nevertheless, the swearing was abandoned in the second half of the series, possibly as a response to this.

-- Several episodes have been rated TV-MA when aired on [adult swim], including "I Take Thee Quagmire" (for the scene of Joan threatening to kill herself if Quagmire divorces her and the subplot about Lois' breasts), "The Father, the Son and the Holy Fonz" (for its take on religion, particularly Stewie's line after seeing Francis put a crucifix in the kitchen "Nothing says 'Eat up' like a skinny Jew nailed to a piece of wood," which was cut on FOX for being blasphemous), "Peter's Two Dads" (for the subplot of Stewie being a masochist), and "Family Gay" (due to its crude sexual humor, centering on homosexuality).
+- Several episodes have been rated TV-MA when aired on [adult swim], including "I Take Thee Quagmire" (for the scene of Joan threatening to kill herself if Quagmire divorces her and the subplot about Lois' breasts), "The Father, the Son and the Holy Fonz" (for its take on religion, particularly Stewie's line after seeing Francis put a crucifix in the kitchen "Nothing says 'Eat up' like a skinny Jew nailed to a piece of wood," which was cut on FOX for being blasphemous), "Peter's Two Dads" (for the subplot of Stewie being a masochist and the short scene of Peter turning to crack to get over his alcoholism), and "Family Gay" (due to its crude sexual humor, centering on homosexuality).
 They have since been re-rated TV-14.

-- Played straight in Germany, where Watership Down is rated 6+ (meaning that the content is appropriate for children ages six and up).
+- Watership Down in Germany is rated 6+ (meaning that the content is appropriate for children ages six and up).
+Elsewhere, it's all-ages, even though the content says otherwise.

-- Madagascar got a G rating on Brazilian theaters, but the DVD has a 12 rating for consumption of legal drugs.
+- Madagascar got a G rating on Brazilian theaters, but the DVD has a 12 rating for a scene of legal drug consumption.

 - When Sponge Bob Squarepants premiered on Nickelodeon in 1999, the rating for the series was TV-Y (Like most other Nicktoons).
 Towards the end of 2006, the show was bumped up to a TV-Y7.